aoterodelaroza/acpdb/README.md

 END
 ~~~
 Insert a set with name `name.s` in the database with the given
 description.
-The set calculates property `prop.s` (alternatively, it
-can be given by its ID from Property_types, `prop.i`).
-One or more
-literature references associated with the set can be given by either
+One or more literature references associated with the set
-their key or numerical id.
+can be given by either their key or numerical id.

 ~~~
 INSERT SET name.s